 - McDonald v McDonald UKSC

-Jonathan delivers training to clients on a regular basis, both at conferences and in bespoke sessions, and is a published author in his fields of practice (most recently Judicial Review Proceedings – a practitioner’s guide (3rd edition) LAG).
+Jonathan delivers training to clients on a regular basis, both at conferences and in bespoke sessions, and is a published author in his fields of practice (Judicial Review Proceedings – a practitioner’s guide (3rd edition) LAG).

 Jonathan is experienced in all aspects of housing law, regularly dealing with issues of housing policy and governance, powers and management, homelessness and allocations, right to buy, and private sector enforcement, housing fraud, disposal of stock and the recent and current developments in Wales.
 He has for many years been recommended in Chambers and Partners and Legal 500.